 Section 1.
 The fiscal year of the Society shall be from July 1 through June 30.

 Section 2.
-The administrative year of the Society is stipulated in Article VII, Section 7 of the Constitution.
+The administrative year of the Society is stipulated in the Constitution.

-Section 1.
-The annual dues for membership in the Society shall be as follows:
+The classifications and annual dues for membership in the Society shall be as follows:

 Section 2.
 Dues become due and payable to the West Virginia Society of Professional Surveyors (WVSPS) on or before January 1 of each year and must be paid by January 31 in order to maintain membership in good standing.
 Dues shall cover the period from January 1 to December 31.